-Project Name an d Sponsor Project Name: LRV4 Quarterlife Overhauls Pha ase I (99 vehicles) Implementing Agency: SFMTA Prop L Expenditure Pl an Information Prop L Program: 06- Muni Transit Maintenance, Rehabilitation, and Replacement Project Inform nation Brief Project Description for MyStreetSF (80 words max): Conduct systematic quarterlife rehabilitation and overhauls of targeted vehicle system on up to 99 of the 219 Siemens light-rail vehicles.
-These 99 vehicles were placed into revenue service between 2017 and early 2023 and have reached or will soon reach t quarterlife status.
-The project serves as the first cycle of the LRV4 lifecycle managem approach by conducting manufacturer recommended system overhauls and/or plant component replacements on the oldest vehicles in the fleet.
+Project Name an d Sponsor Project Name: LRV4 Quarterlife Overhauls Pha - Implementing Agency: SFMTA Prop L Expenditure P an Information Prop L Program: 06- Muni Transit Maintenance, Rehabilitation, and Replacement Project Information Brief Project Description for MyStreetSF (80 words max): Conduct systematic quarterlife rehabilitation and overhauls of targeted vehicle systems on up to 99 of the 219 Siemens light-rail vehicles.
+These 99 vehicles were placed into evenue service between 2017 and early 2023 and have reached or will soon reach their quarterlife status.
+The project serves as the first cycle of the LRV4 lifecycle management approach by conducting manufacturer recommended system overhauls and/or planned component replacements on the oldest vehicles in the fleet.
 This quarterlife overhaul program will be comprised of multiple targeted system campaigns.
-Project Location and Limits: Citywide Supervisorial District(s): Citywide Is the project located on the 2022 Vision Zero High Injury Network ?
-N/A Is the project located in an Equity N/A Priority Community (EPC)?
-Which EPC(s) is the project located in?
+Project Location and Limits: Citywide Supervisorial District(s): Citywide Is the project located on the 2022 Vision Zero High Injury Network?
+N/A Is the project located in an Equity Priority Community (EPC)?
+N/A Which EPC(s) is the project located in?
 Detailed Scope (may attach Word document): Please describe in detail the project scope, any planned community engagement, benefits, considerations for climate adaptation and resilience (if relevant), and coordination with other projects in the area (e.g. paving, Vision Zero). on up to 99 of the 219 Siemens their quarterlife by 2029.
-The p management approach by con- in the fleet.
-Refurbishments incl rubber components) which will project include but are not limit and auxilliary power supply (AF system and subsquent priorities rehabilitation and overhauls of targeted vehicle systems a light-rail vehicles that have already reached or will reach roject serves as the first cycle of the LRV4 lifecycle ducting quarter-life refurbishments on the oldest vehicles lude tearing down and replacing materials (such as not last the 25 years of vehicle life.
-Overhauls in this ted to trucks, brakes, doors, steps, coupler, pantograph, PS).
-The first sub-system to be overhauled is the brake s will be trucks and couplers.
-Future projects and r-life refurbishments on remaining vehicles as well as half paigns for all LRV4 cars.
-Attachments: Please attach maps, drawings, photos of current conditions, etc. to support understanding of the project.
+The p management approach by conin the fleet.
+Refurbishments incluber components) which will project include but are not limitand auxilliary power supply (AF system and subsquent prioritie rehabilitation and overhauls of targeted ilight-rail vehicles that have already react roject serves as the first cycle of the LRV ducting quarter-life refurbishments on the lude tearing down and replacing mater not last the 25 years of vehicle life.
+Over ted to trucks, brakes, doors, steps, coupled to trucks and couplers.
+Future programmer in the properties of the properties of the properties of the properties and couplers.
+Future programmers for all LRV4 cars. ched or will reach 4 lifecycle ne oldest vehicles ials (such as rhauls in this ler, pantograph, ed is the brake jects and Attachments: Please attach maps, drawings, photos of current conditions, etc. to support understanding of the project.
 Type of Environmental Clearance Required: N/A Coordinating Agencies: Please list partner agencies and identify a staff contact at each agency.
 N/A

-Project Delivery Milestones Status Work Sta art Date E nd Date
+Project Delivery Milestones Status Work Sta art Date End Date

 Phase % Complete In-house - Contracted - Both Quarter Fiscal Year (starts July 1) Quarter Fiscal Year (starts July 1)

 Planning/Conceptual Engineering

 Environmental Studies (PA&ED)

 Right of Way

 Design Engineering (PS&E)

 Advertise Construction

 Start Construction (e.g. Award Contract) In-house and Contracted Q3-Jan- Feb-Mar 2024/25

 Operations (i.e. paratransit)

 Open for Use Q3-Jan- Feb-Mar 2029/30

 Project Completion (means last eligible expenditure) Q4-Apr- May-Jun 2029/30

-Notes Because the quarterlife overhaul p olan calls for mu ltiple system ove erhauls and/ or component re placement. planning of these